Rafael Barišić: Apostolic Vicar of Herzegovina

 On 29 April 1846, the Propaganda informed Barišić that he should move to Herzegovina immediately after he receives a ferman of approval from the Sultan.
 The next day the Rome established an independent vicariate for Herzegovina, and named Barišić the apostolic vicar.
-Around that time, Barišić, at the time in Istanbul, received the ferman, as well as two letters of approval from Ali Pasha.
-Barišić was granted a number of privileges, including the guarantee of freedom of religion.
+Around that time, Barišić, at the time in Istanbul, received the ferman and two letters of approval from Ali Pasha.
+Barišić was granted several privileges, including the guarantee of freedom of religion.
 He informed the Propaganda about the approval on 26 May 1846.
 He left Istanbul for Trieste two days later and arrived in Herzegovina on 18 June 1846.
 The episcopal residence was being built in Vukodol near Mostar, while Barišić resided in Seonica near Županjac (Duvno, present-day Tomislavgrad), where he established his curia.
 Seonica served as his seat from 18 June 1846 until 2 June 1851.
 As the existing land parcel in Vukodol was too small for a residence, Ali Pasha bought privately owned land from a local Muslim and granted it to the vicariate, with strong opposition from the Muslim locals.
-Ali Pasha also provided protection during the construction.
+Ali Pasha also protected the construction.
 The construction was completed at the beginning of 1851, and Barišić moved there on 2 June 1851.
-After Barišić moved in Mostar, the religious life of the local Catholics flourished.
-The Catholics from the neighboring hills around Mostar returned to the city and became involved in the public, cultural, and political life of the city.
+After Barišić moved to Mostar, the religious life of the local Catholics flourished.
+The Catholics from the neighbouring hills around Mostar returned to the city and became involved in the public, cultural, and political life of the city.

 In June 1861, Barišić became seriously ill.
 His health deteriorated in 1862, so he moved from Mostar to the Franciscan monastery in Široki Brijeg.
 Nevertheless, made efforts to build a cathedral church.
 On 27 May 1862, with the help of Omar Pasha, Barišić was granted land in the centre of Mostar, previously a garden owned by Ali Pasha.
 The Governor of Mostar reluctantly gave Barišić the approval to build the church on 13 March 1863.
-However, Barišić never managed to lay the cornerstone of the new church, as he died soon afterward on 14 August 1863.
+However, Barišić never managed to lay the new church's cornerstone, as he died soon afterwards on 14 August 1863.